 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Hysan Development, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 159,166,500 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 99.8% of the total.
-The company’s Scope 1 emissions were about 1,051,000 kg CO2e, primarily from fugitive emissions, while Scope 2 emissions totalled approximately 32,847,000 kg CO2e.
-In 2023, Hysan's emissions were slightly lower, with Scope 1 at about 1,754,000 kg CO2e and Scope 2 at approximately 34,839,000 kg CO2e.
-Hysan Development has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 46.2% by 2031 from a 2021 baseline.
-Additionally, it aims to achieve a 46.2% reduction in Scope 3 emissions, specifically from purchased goods and services, capital goods, and downstream leased assets, by 2031 from a 2023 baseline.
-Long-term goals include a remarkable 99.6% reduction in both Scope 1 and 2 emissions by 2050, as well as a similar reduction in Scope 3 emissions.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified under the 1.5°C pathway, demonstrating Hysan's commitment to addressing climate change effectively.
+In 2024, Hysan Development, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 159,166,500 kg CO2e, with emissions distributed across all three scopes: 1, 2, and 3.
+Specifically, Scope 1 emissions were about 1,051,000 kg CO2e, primarily from fugitive emissions (approximately 1,018,000 kg CO2e), while Scope 2 emissions totalled around 32,847,000 kg CO2e.
+The majority of emissions stemmed from Scope 3, which accounted for about 159,166,500 kg CO2e.
+Hysan Development has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 46.2% by 2031, using 2021 as the base year.
+Additionally, it plans to cut Scope 3 emissions from purchased goods, capital goods, and downstream leased assets by 46.2% by 2031, with a 2023 base year.
+Long-term goals include a significant reduction of 99.6% in both Scope 1 and 2 emissions by 2050, as well as a similar reduction in Scope 3 emissions.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to meet the requirements necessary to limit global warming to 1.5°C. Hysan Development's commitment to sustainability reflects its proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents